xiaozhangQAQ/vue/readme.txt

-Git is a version control aaa
+Git is a version control aaaccc
 Git is free software.